DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/column-chooser.md

 ColumnChooser.Container | [ColumnChooserContainerProps](#columnchoosercontainerprops) | A component that renders the column chooser container.
 ColumnChooser.Item | [ColumnChooserItemProps](#columnchooseritemprops) | A component that renders a column chooser item.

-If you specify additional properties, they are added to the component's root element.
+If you specify additional properties, they are added to a component's root element.

 ## Plugin Developer Reference